faizaaftabb/Inventory-Management-System/README.md

 ###Purchasing_Products_from_the_Inventory###
 Original Record file before purchasing can be viewed.
 List of Product IDs can be viewed.
-Total number of models can be viwed.
+Total number of models can be viewed.
 List of names of brands can be viewed.
 Product can be purchased and its info can be displayed.
 Quantity available of that product gets reduced and Record file gets updated.